-New warning after metro teen’s skin burned by popular facial mask
+New warning after Northland teen’s skin burned by popular facial mask

 KANSAS CITY, Mo. -- There's a new warning about a popular kind of spa treatment face masks.
 A metro teenager says the product by "Yes To" burned her skin.

-Lauren Moore is 13-years-old.
+Lauren Moore is 13 years old.
 The Northland teen got a collection of at-home facial masks, which are a popular treat during sleepovers with friends.
 After the last party during the holiday break, a few masks including one by the company "Yes To," a grapefruit brightening unicorn mask, were left over.

 "It had caught my eye specifically because of the shiny packaging and how like kiddish it sort of looked, so I thought it might to be fun to try on," Moore said.